James Brown once said, “This is a man’s world, this is a man’s world … But it wouldn’t be nothing, nothing without a woman or a girl…”

-So, it’s a new year.
+So, it’s a new year – almost.
 And I think back to a few years ago when I was running a case study for the 24 Hour Blueprint lifestyle design program.
 I noticed that more women responded to the case study invitation than men.
-And at some point I decided that we should focus on women – especially moms who had a lot to juggle.
-Actually, I remember getting really excited and thinking, perhaps more women would run with the program than men and we could make that a primary base of our program community members.
-I’d considered creating a 24 Hour Blueprint for Mom’s, Single Moms, Women Professionals etc. And of course, other pressing projects emerged.
-And I paused that effort.
+And at some point I considered that we might be most effective if we focused our efforts on helping women – especially moms who had a lot to juggle.
+Actually, I remember getting really excited and thinking, perhaps more women would get the most value out of the program than men and we could make that a primary base of our program’s community.
+I’d even considered creating a 24 Hour Blueprint for Stay-At-Home Mom’s, Working Moms, Single Professionals etc. And of course, other pressing projects emerged leading me to abandon that initiative.

 - Sticking to the allotted time.